 A formidable Voortrekker leader whose military victories and political vision directly shaped the map and ideology of early South Africa.

-Andries Pretorius was a farmer who became a general and a statesman, his life defined by the Great Trek.
-Discontent with British rule in the Cape Colony, he joined the migration of Boers into the interior.
-His leadership was forged in conflict, most decisively at the Battle of Blood River in 1838, where his commando defeated a Zulu impi, a victory later enshrined in Afrikaner nationalist mythology.
-Pretorius sought to establish independent Boer republics, first in Natal and later north of the Vaal River.
-His negotiations with the British, while often strained, helped secure a degree of autonomy for the trekkers.
-The city of Pretoria, founded by his son, stands as his most visible legacy, a capital born from his ambition for a sovereign Boer homeland.
+Andries Pretorius was a farmer turned general and statesman, defined by the Great Trek.
+Discontent with British rule in the Cape Colony, he joined the Boer migration into the interior.
+His leadership was forged at the Battle of Blood River in 1838, where his commando defeated a Zulu impi, a victory later enshrined in Afrikaner nationalist mythology.
+Pretorius sought independent Boer republics in Natal and north of the Vaal River.
+His negotiations with the British helped secure autonomy for the trekkers.
+The city of Pretoria, founded by his son, is his most visible legacy, a capital born from his ambition for a sovereign Boer homeland.

 The biggest hits of 1798